alexandrenm/Geospatial-Visualisation-with-R/README.md

 ![](https://github.com/alexandrenm/Spatial-Visualization-with-R/blob/master/densjan17.png)

-* This one looks really good
+* This one looks better
 * Clearly, something happened in Southend-on-Sea, Basildon, Gays, Chalmsford, Harlow, Colchester and Calcton-on-Sea in January 2017
+* It tells where things happened, but  much some places are riskier than others.
 * Next, it would be interesting to look what happened in each of these cities and compare
 * Compare to other months (this is only January 2017)
 * Compare to population density